fourjay/vim-vcscommand/README.md

 I've added

 * Some revision parsing logic
 * mapping for automatic diffing from logs
 * nomodifiable is set on most output files
 * ]] and [[ mapping in log view
+* minor syntax highlighting